life-itself/community/content/hubs/bergerac.md

 Our food practices are firmly grounded in three fundamental principles:

-* Compassionate Care
+* Caring - for all beings and ecosystems
-* Mindful Downsizing
+* Degrowing - energy, money and time
-* Deep Respect
+* Honoring - human dignity

 These principles allow us to strike an optimal balance between the ethical, financial, and ecological facets of our food system.
 The menus we curate, inspired by the Zen temple tradition, establish a mindful ambiance for the group's sustenance.